Sohail05/MadEngine/ReadMe.md

 <img src="/resources/MadEngineIconFull.png" width="150">

 MadEngine is a experimental cross-platform graphic engine for prototyping, proof of concept and hacking written in C++.
-It works Windows and Linux (not tested on OSX).

 Build Requirements & Dependencing
 ------------------